Machine Learning. The Science of Selection under Uncertainty: I.I.D. (stochastic) Multiarmed Bandits

 In order to minimize $\frac{1}{2}\varepsilon + 2 e^{- \varepsilon T \Delta^2 / 4}$ we take a derivative and equate it to zero, which leads to $\varepsilon = \frac{\ln(T\Delta^2)}{T\Delta^2/4}$.
 It is easy to check that the second derivative is positive, confirming that this is the minimum.
 Note that $\varepsilon$ must be non-negative, so strictly speaking we have $\varepsilon = \max\lrc{0,\frac{\ln(T\Delta^2)}{T\Delta^2/4}}$.
 If we substitute this back into the regret bound we obtain:

 Note that the number of exploration rounds is $\varepsilon T = \max\lrc{0, \frac{\ln (T \Delta^2)}{\Delta^2 / 4}}$.

-Pay attention that the regret bound is larger when $\Delta$ is small.
+Pay attention that the regret bound has an inverse dependence on $\Delta$, meaning that it gets \emph{larger} as $\Delta$ gets \emph{smaller}.
 Although intuitively when $\Delta$ is small we do not care that much about playing a suboptimal action as opposed to the case when $\Delta$ is large, problems with small $\Delta$ are actually harder and lead to larger regret.
-The reason is that the number of rounds that it takes to identify the best action grows with $1/\Delta^2$.
-Even though in each exploration round we only suffer the regret of $\Delta$ the fact that the number of exploration rounds grows with $1/\Delta^2$ makes problems with small $\Delta$ harder.
+The reason is that the number of rounds that it takes to identify the best action (the number of exploration steps $\varepsilon T$) grows with $1/\Delta^2$.
+Even though in each exploration round we only suffer a regret of $\Delta$, the fact that the number of exploration rounds grows with $1/\Delta^2$ makes problems with small $\Delta$ harder and makes the regret grow at the rate of $1/\Delta$.
+However, note that if the time horizon $T$ is very small in relation to $1/\Delta^2$, then there is not enough time to identify the best action, and the $\Delta T$ term dominates the minimum in the regret bound, see \Cref{ex:minimaxgap} for further details.

-The above approach has three problems: (1) it assumes knowledge of the time horizon $T$, (2) it assumes knowledge of the gap $\Delta$, and (3) if we would try to generalize it to more than one arm the length of the exploration period would depend on the smallest gap, even if there are many arms with larger gap that are much easier to eliminate.
-The following approach resolves all three problems.
+\paragraph{} The above approach has three drawbacks: (1) it assumes knowledge of the time horizon $T$, (2) it assumes knowledge of the gap $\Delta$, and (3) if we would generalize it to more than one arm, the length of the exploration phase would depend on the smallest gap, even if there are many arms with larger gap that are much easier to eliminate.
+The following approach resolves all the three problems.